homer6/jetstream/docs/RunningIngest.md

 > **Important**: Many of these environment variables are used by Jetstream’s other commands (e.g., `elasticsearch`, `loggly`, `s3`) but are listed here for completeness.
 The `ingest` command typically uses those related to Kafka input and HTTP output only.

+> **Note**: Ensure the handler name matches the step name and its status is "starting" or the step will be skipped.

 ---

 ## Basic Examples